farheenfahim100/farheenfahim100/README.md

 - A mobile application of some sort to get experience with app development
 - Software which allows Computer Science students to visualise concepts/algorithms
+- An F1 Machine Learning model to predict race outcomes, and comparing the accuracy of different ML methods for completing this task.

 # Academics and Modules 📓